Cong Ji

 “Have you thought that, if you don’t apply for conservatory, not pursuing the piano as your major, then the piano can only be your HOBBY.”

-I decided not to take advantages of the auditions to pursue a major and career in science at university/college.
-Instead, after a circle and hesitation, I began my undergraduate studies in piano performance at Tianjin Conservatory of Music, where I was the highest student with the Chinese SAT score, 566 (maths 131/150).
+I decided not to take advantage of the auditions to pursue a major and career in science at university/college.
+Instead, after a circle and hesitation, I began my undergraduate studies in piano performance at Tianjin Conservatory of Music, where I was the highest student with a Chinese SAT score, of 566 (maths 131/150).
 (I will skip how I was overwhelmed in the first month...).
 Later, I transferred to the United States, earned my Bachelor's degree, and extended my studies at NYU, Manhattan School of Music.
 Currently, I am a doctorate candidate at CUNY--Graduate Center in New York city, under full scholarship.

-Without the knowledge, the ability of studying, and all that I get from my early education, I wouldn’t be the same as I am now.
+Without the knowledge, the ability to study, and all that I get from my early education, I wouldn’t be the same as I am now.
 I probably wouldn’t further my studies to the doctorate level, writing a dissertation over 100 pages.
 I probably will not be able to teach students with a scientific approach and explanation.
 I can't imagine what my life would be if I haven't pursue music as my career.
 One thing that I am sure, my life might be not as exciting, as colorful, as passionate, etc, as I am now.

 Do what I love, Love what I do.